VidunderGunder/expo-prototype-tutorial/README.md

 Let's hide that cute cat behind a card where we can sketch out our actual app.

-We could reinvent the wheel here, and design all our components ourselves - but I would almost exclusively recommend using a library or framework for your UI, as you will save an enourmous amount of time and effort.
+We could reinvent the wheel here, and design all our components ourselves - but I would almost exclusively recommend using a library or framework for your UI, as you will save an enormous amount of time and effort.

 I will use [UI Kitten](https://akveo.github.io/react-native-ui-kitten/) for this project.